 People Pay Off Debt For All Sorts of Reasons

-Ruth Soukup’s mega-popular blog, Living Well Spending Less, was birthed out of a desire to pay off debt after getting fed up with her own overspending!
+Ruth Soukup’s popular blog, Living Well Spending Less, was birthed out of a desire to pay off debt after getting fed up with her own overspending!

 People work multiple jobs to save for a house.
 They live humbly, scale back, buckle down, and dig in, to accomplish financial freedom!